-- In July 2012, VTB issued SGD 400 million Series 17 Eurobonds under its EMTN Programme, maturing in July 2015 with a fixed coupon rate of 4% per annum, payable semi-annually; - In July 2012, VTB24 placed RUB 3.1 billion in stock exchange bonds that had previously been repurchased pursuant to a put option, maturing in 2014 with a fixed coupon of 6.9%, payable semi-annually; - In July 2012, VTB entered into a syndicated credit agreement with a syndicate of banks in the aggregate principal amount of EUR506 million, maturing in 2018, for financing VTB Arena Park; - In August 2012, VTB issued U.S.\$1.0 billion Perpetual Loan Participation Notes with an initial fixed coupon of 9.5% per annum (subject to reset on December 6, 2022 and every ten years thereafter), payable semi-annually; - In August 2012, VTB Capital issued RUB 1.0 billion in stock exchange bonds maturing in December 2015 with a fixed coupon 0.1% per annum plus a floating rate linked to appreciation in the MICEX index, payable semi-annually; - In August 2012, VTB24 arranged a structured transaction related to its car loan portfolio in the amount of RUB 14.0 billion through a sale to a special purpose entity, which further attracted funds through a secured loan deal in the amount of U.S. \$275 million with expected maturity in August 2014.
-The USD loan bears a floating interest rate of monthly LIBOR plus 1.5% per annum, payable monthly; - In August 2012, VTB issued an additional U.S. \$500 million in Series 15 Eurobonds under its EMTN Programme maturing April 12, 2017 with a fixed coupon rate of 6% per annum payable semi-annually, resulting in an aggregate principal amount of U.S. \$2.0 billion in Series 15 Eurobonds; - In September 2012, VTB placed RUB 10 billion in stock exchange bonds maturing in September 2015 with a coupon of 7.95% per annum for the first year, payable quarterly and with a put option in one year; - In September 2012, VTB 24 issued RUB 4.0 billion and RUB 2.0 billion in mortgage backed bonds with fixed coupon rates of 9.0% and 3.0%, respectively, payable quarterly, and secured by a portfolio of mortgage loans; - In September 2012, VTB issued CHF 600 million in Series 19 Eurobonds under its EMTN Programme maturing September 2016 with a fixed coupon of 3.15% per annum payable semi-annually; and
+- In July 2012, VTB issued SGD 400 million Series 17 Eurobonds under its EMTN Programme, maturing in July 2015 with a fixed coupon rate of 4.00% per annum, payable semi-annually; - In July 2012, VTB24 placed RUB 3.1 billion in stock exchange bonds that had previously been repurchased pursuant to a put option, maturing in 2014 with a fixed coupon of 6.90%, payable semi-annually; - In July 2012, VTB entered into a syndicated credit agreement with a syndicate of banks in the aggregate principal amount of EUR506 million, maturing in 2018, for financing VTB Arena Park; - In August 2012, VTB issued U.S.\$1.0 billion Perpetual Loan Participation Notes with an initial fixed coupon of 9.50% per annum (subject to reset on December 6, 2022 and every ten years thereafter), payable semi-annually; - In August 2012, VTB Capital issued RUB 1.0 billion in stock exchange bonds maturing in December 2015 with a fixed coupon 0.10% per annum plus a floating rate linked to appreciation in the MICEX index, payable semi-annually; - In August 2012, VTB24 arranged a structured transaction related to its car loan portfolio in the amount of RUB 14.0 billion through a sale to a special purpose entity, which further attracted funds through a secured loan deal in the amount of U.S. \$275 million with expected maturity in August 2014.
+The USD loan bears a floating interest rate of monthly LIBOR plus 1.50% per annum, payable monthly;

-• On October 4, 2012, VTB placed two series of stock exchange bonds totalling RUB 30 billion and maturing in October 2015 with a fixed coupon rate of 8.41% per annum payable quarterly.
+- In August 2012, VTB issued an additional U.S. \$500 million in Series 15 Eurobonds under its EMTN Programme maturing April 12, 2017 with a fixed coupon rate of 6.00% per annum payable semi-annually, resulting in an aggregate principal amount of U.S. \$2.0 billion in Series 15 Eurobonds; - In September 2012, VTB placed RUB 10 billion in stock exchange bonds maturing in September 2015 with a coupon of 7.95% per annum for the first year, payable quarterly and with a put option in one year; - In September 2012, VTB 24 issued RUB 4.0 billion and RUB 2.0 billion in mortgage backed bonds with fixed coupon rates of 9.00% and 3.00%, respectively, payable quarterly, and secured by a portfolio of mortgage loans; - In September 2012, VTB issued CHF 600 million in Series 19 Eurobonds under its EMTN Programme maturing in September 2016 with a fixed coupon of 3.15% per annum payable semiannually; - On October 4, 2012, VTB placed two series of stock exchange bonds totalling RUB 30 billion maturing in October 2015 with a fixed coupon rate of 8.41% per annum, payable quarterly; - On October 17, 2012, VTB issued U.S. \$1.5 billion in Series 21 Subordinated Loan Participation Notes under its EMTN Programme maturing in October 2022 with a fixed coupon of 6.95% per annum payable semi-annually; - On October 30, 2012, VTB issued CNY 1.0 billion in Series 22 Loan Participation Notes under its EMTN Programme maturing in October 2015 with a fixed coupon of 4.50% per annum payable semi-annually; - On November 8, 2012, VTB issued an additional U.S. \$1.25 billion in Perpetual Loan Participation Notes with interest payable semi-annually, resulting in an aggregate principal amount of U.S. \$2.25 billion in Perpetual Loan Participation Notes; and - On November 19, 2012, the Group merged VTB Debt Centre with VTB Pension Administrator, as a result of which VTB Debt Centre ceased to exist.
+The functions of VTB Debt Centre have been transferred to a new entity, VTB DC.